 A 3.5-ounce (100-gram) serving of salmon provides up to 13% of the DV for potassium, which helps manage blood pressure and prevent excess fluid retention.

 Selenium is a mineral found in soil and certain foods.

 It’s considered a trace mineral, meaning your body only needs tiny amounts of it.
 Nevertheless, getting enough selenium in your diet is important.

-One study found that blood levels of selenium increased significantly more in people who consumed two servings of salmon per week than those who consumed fish oil capsules containing less selenium (
+One older study found that blood levels of selenium increased significantly more in people who consumed two servings of salmon per week than those who consumed fish oil capsules containing less selenium (

 What’s more, astaxanthin may even help prevent skin damage and help you look younger.